Are Normalizing Flows the Key to Unlocking the Exponential Mechanism?: Further MIMIC-III Experiment Results

-To the best of our knowledge, the state-of-the-art for a differentially private LR model on MIMIC-III is given in \cite{suriyakumar2021chasing}.
-They report LR model AUC for ``low privacy'' ($\varepsilon = 3.5 \mathrm{e}5$, $\delta = 1\mathrm{e}{-5}$) and ``high privacy'' ($\varepsilon = 3.5$, $\delta = 1\mathrm{e}{-5}$) on both ICU Mortality and Length of Stay tasks.
+We found substantial limitations to the DPSGD RPD accountant compared to the SOTA accounting method, PRV.
+By using the PRV accounting method, we achieve state-of-the-art results for DPSGD with both LR and GRU-D models on both ICU Mortality and Length of Stay tasks over the previous works' health care prediction results \cite{wang2020mimic, suriyakumar2021chasing}.
+Suriyakumar et al. \cite{suriyakumar2021chasing} report LR model AUC for ``low privacy'' ($\varepsilon = 3.5 \mathrm{e}5$, $\delta = 1\mathrm{e}{-5}$) and ``high privacy'' ($\varepsilon = 3.5$, $\delta = 1\mathrm{e}{-5}$) on both ICU Mortality and Length of Stay tasks.
 Privacy of $\varepsilon>10$ is widely considered ineffective \cite{ponomareva2023how}; hence, the ``low privacy'' $\varepsilon = 3.5\mathrm{e}5$ is practically unreasonable but perhaps useful for investigating sensitivity of this parameter.

 Our replication of the same experiment produced LR models trained with DPSGD that greatly improve on this prior state-of-the-art.
 On ICU Mortality, Suriyakumar et al. \cite{suriyakumar2021chasing} report 60\% AUC for $(3.5, 1\mathrm{e}{-5})$-DP, whereas we are able to achieve 76\% AUC for the same $(3.5, 1\mathrm{e}{-5})$-DP.
 Our DPSGD implementations are able to achieve $72-76\%$ AUC on this task for $0.5 \leq \varepsilon \leq 10$ and maintain AUC above 60\% until $\varepsilon<1\mathrm{e}{-1}$.
 For the Length of Stay task, Suriyakumar et al. \cite{suriyakumar2021chasing} report 60\% AUC for $(3.5, 1\mathrm{e}{-5})$-DP, yet our models have 67\% AUC for the same $\varepsilon$, which is only slightly below the non-private baseline.
 Again, we do not see an AUC below 60\% until $\varepsilon < 1\mathrm{e}{-1}$.
 Much of this improvement can be attributed to using the PRV Accounting method, which allowed us to use much less noise to achieve the same level of privacy.

-The ExpM+NF method outperforms these new state-of-the-art DPSGD results.
-As seen in Table \ref{tab:mimic_los_mort_results}, on the ICU Mortality task, ExpM+NF achieve 80.5\% AUC (95\% of the non-private AUC) for $\varepsilon = 1$, and for $\varepsilon\geq 1\mathrm{e}{-4}$ results are above 89\% of the non-private AUC (above 75\% AUC).
-By comparison, DPSGD falls below 75\% AUC, 89\% of the non-private AUC, for $\varepsilon \leq 2$.